railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 	If you don't want to have to work out your stock needs but have a lean workflow you can install the ``mrp_jit`` (Just In Time) module.

 Although Open ERP has automatically been made aware that items on this order will need to be despatched, it has not yet assigned any specific items from any location to fulfil it.
-It's ready to move \ ``6.00``\  \ ``Titanium Alloy Radiators``\   from the  *Stock*  location to the  *Output*  location (which were defined by the Sale Shop in the Sales Order), so start this process by clicking  *Assign* .
-The  *Move*  line has now changed from the \ ``Confirmed``\   state to the \ ``Assigned``\   state.
+It's ready to move \ ``6.00``\  \ ``Titanium Alloy Radiators``\   from the  *Stock*  location to the  *Output*  location (which were defined by the Sale Shop in the Sales Order), so start this process by clicking :guilabel:`Assign`.
+The :guilabel:`Move` line has now changed from the \ ``Confirmed``\   state to the \ ``Assigned``\   state.

-Create a  *Packing List*  document by clicking the  *Packing List*  button in the  *Reports*  section of the toolbar to the right of the form, and also a  *Despatch Note*  by clicking the  *Delivery Report*  button there.
+Create a  *Packing List*  document by clicking the :guilabel:`Packing List` button in the :guilabel:`Reports` section of the toolbar to the right of the form, and also a :guilabel:`Despatch Note` by clicking the :guilabel:`Delivery Report` button there.
 These are both created in a new window or tab of your browser so they can be printed off and then closed.

 Now click  *Validate*  on the  *Packing List*  to mark the move that you'd be making physically in your Stores.
-A  *Make Packing*  form appears enabling you to transfer \ ``6``\   units (or another number if you choose) between locations and pack them into a package in the process.
-Click  *Make Packing*  to the top left of the form to do the transfer.
-The  *Move*  line has now changed state to \ ``Done``\  .
+A :guilabel:`Make Packing` form appears enabling you to transfer \ ``6``\   units (or another number if you choose) between locations and pack them into a package in the process.
+Click :guilabel:`Make Packing` to the top left of the form to do the transfer.
+The :guilabel:`Move` line has now changed state to \ ``Done``\  .

-The goods are now in your Output Bay, which had been defined by default in Open ERP as  *Output* , as a single package with a  *Lot Number*  of \ ``OUT:1``\  .
+The goods are now in your Output Bay, which had been defined by default in Open ERP as  *Output* , as a single package with a :guilabel:`Lot Number` of \ ``OUT:1``\  .

 To register when a carrier picks up the package, use the menu :menuselection:`Inventory Control --> Delivery Order --> Delivery Orders to Process`.
-Select the appropriate line \ ``OUT:1``\   to open the  *Stock Move*  form, then click  *Move Lot* .
+Select the appropriate line \ ``OUT:1``\   to open the :guilabel:`Stock Move` form, then click :guilabel:`Move Lot`.
 Its state changes to \ ``Moved``\  .
 Packing is defined by Sales Orders so if you pack fewer packages than are on order Open ERP automatically manages the remainder for future delivery.

 To analyze stock movements that you've made during these operations use the following steps:

 	#.
 Select menu :menuselection:`Inventory Control --> Locations Structure`,

 	#.
-Select the first line by clicking somewhere along it (but don't click on the \ ``Locations``\  text itself) then click on the  *Print* icon above the list further over to the right.
+Select the first line by clicking somewhere along it (but don't click on the \ ``Locations``\  text itself) then click on the :guilabel:`Print` icon above the list further over to the right.

 	#.
 Select the report  *Lots by location* and click the  *OK* button to get a detailed report of Stocks for each location.
 You should see the following data:

-	- -10 in the *Suppliers* location,
+	- -10 in the :guilabel:`Suppliers` location,

-	- 6 in the *Customers* location,
+	- 6 in the :guilabel:`Customers` location,

-	- 4 in your company's *Input* location.
+	- 4 in your company's :guilabel:`Input` location.

 .. tip:: Location Hierarchy